CharityNavigator/irs990/documentation/create-database.md

 ## Warning

 **The following steps involve creating several virtual computers in the cloud.
 Every single one of them will be billed by the hour until you shut them off.
-They will also be vulnerable to hacking unless you take additional steps to secure them.
+They will need to run for longer, increasing the total cost of the project.
+Most importantly, they will be vulnerable to hacking unless you take additional steps to secure them.
 Please only do this if you know what you're doing.**

 ## Instructions